 That’s a significant enough statistic to ignore if you’re a business owner and want to improve sales.

-Marissa Mayer, CEO of Yahoo (and a mother herself), perfectly embodied this by giving female employees longer paid maternity leave (male employees also received longer paternity leave).
+Marissa Mayer, CEO of Yahoo (and a mother herself), perfectly embodied this by giving female employees longer paid maternity leave.

 This wasn’t a move focused solely on company profits but on the well-being of the mothers and fathers-to-be.

-Leslie Blodgett and Marissa Mayer are only two examples of a rapidly growing list of women making massive strides in the business community, both in how they connect with customers and how they treat their employees.
+Leslie Blodgett and Marissa Mayer are two examples of a growing list of women making strides in the business community.

-Gender diversity is key to creating a positive future and healthy economy, which is why businesses must step up their game.
+Gender diversity is key to creating a positive future and healthy economy, so businesses must step up their game.